Signed in as:

 Claudia has lived all of her life in Lake Havasu City, she, her husband Rene, and their two children; Julian and Emma enjoy the time they spend each year at their home near Guadalajara Mexico.
 Claudia joined the Havasu Community Health Foundation in 2018 and is instrumental to the team and the Foundation.

-As the Administrative Assistant, Claudia handles the day-to-day communications for the Executive Director of the foundation.
+As the Business Manager, Claudia handles the day-to-day communications for the Executive Director of the foundation.
 One of her main responsibilities is to keep the office and programs organized and running efficiently.
 Claudia is the backbone of the Havasu Community Health Foundation; and as the gatekeeper, she knows all that goes on in the foundation

 Colleen and her husband Rod enjoy life in Lake Havasu City.
 Colleen is committed to her family, her friends, her church, and her community.